Our Verdict

 After monitoring our controlled room heating test, we found that the Amazon Basics only had an average room increase of 5.3 degrees Fahrenheit, which wasn't exactly a surprise, seeing as this is both a smaller and the most affordable option throughout our lineup.

-Despite the Amazon Basics falling behind the top-scorers for this metric, one feature we appreciate during those variable days inside is the fan-only mode.
+Despite the Amazon Basics falling behind the top scorers for this metric, one feature we appreciate during those variable days inside is the fan-only mode.
 That allowed us to switch off the heating element halfway through the day and circulate air in the room as temperatures began to rise.
 There is also an oscillating model available that further allows for reasonable air movement with just the fan; however, that didn't fix the problem of the Amazon Ceramic struggling to heat up a medium-sized room, let alone any large amount of square footage.

 Direct Heat

 If you have worked in a large barn, workshop, garage, or even a drafty basement, you know how important a direct heat source can be to warm your digits for the next project.
-For this section of the review, we score each heater on its ability to focus heat directly at a subject.
-This metric accounts for 25% of the total score.
+When testing the Amazon Basics Ceramic's ability to heat a subject directly, this tiny heater transformed into quite a fire-breathing dragon.

-Once we tested its ability to heat a subject directly, this tiny Amazon Basics heater transformed into quite a fire-breathing dragon.
 When observing the little heater through our thermal camera, the images showed that it spews out heat in a very focused pattern when turned on high.
 The Amazon Basics brought the center of our test sheet from 64.2 to an astounding 80.2 degrees, rising by over 15 degrees.
 After checking and logging all the figures, we brought this little furnace into the offices to ensure we could feel those same statistics when we sat directly in front of this little furnace.

 Unsurprisingly, the Amazon Ceramic functioned like a flame thrower and gave our toes a good toasting while heating the entirety of our desks and the front of our bodies intensely enough for us to turn it on low mode after only a few minutes.
 Despite the Amazon Basic space heater being such a hot subject, that is ultimately one of its downfalls.
 When we used the heater for extended periods, it made recognizable hot zones wherever it was pointing, leading to a cold sensation wherever the hot air wasn't blowing directly on us.
 The Amazon heater also made a slightly alarming hotspot on the floor in front of the heater, which could lead to some safety concerns.

+The Amazon Basics heater has tip-over protection and an indicator light for when the heater is turned on.
 We tested its shutoff mechanism by covering it with a sheet, timing how long it took for the heater to shut down, and measuring the grille temperature afterward.
-It took this model 50 seconds to shut off, and it reached a temperature of 175 degrees, which is not the best performance for this assessment.
-If you would like to know more about how we test each heater and its safety features, take a look at our extensive how we test space heaters article.
+It took this model 50 seconds to shut off, and it reached a temperature of 175 degrees

 Consistent Warmth